Sindisil/lned/docs/dev/archetecture.md

 based editor, at least until and unless I want to be able to handle very long text files.

+If that ends up being a bad choice (because of ease of development, performance, or some other reason), I'll choose another way to manage the text buffer (e.g., Vec of lines, gap buffer, piece table, or some combination).

-Note that, were I building this only for the end product (as opposed to a combination of utility and an excuse to exercise the rust programming language), I would likely use a pre-built crate for this, such as ropey.
+If I was building this only for the end product
+(as opposed to a combination of utility and an excuse to exercise the rust programming language), I might use a pre-built crate for this, such as ropey.
 That isn't to say that I won't be using various crates for elements that are either way too complex to take on given my goals (e.g., file watching: notify, string slice indexing: str_indicies, small vector optimaization:smallvec).

-I may also need a line cache (i.e., an index of line start offsets in the buffer) - searching for line starts as needed will probably be too slow.
-OTOH, that raises the issue of keeping the line index up to date as inserts and deletes are done, as well as when undo/redo occurs.
 #### File modification detection

 Initially plan to not do active file watching, only indicating when